adambard/learnxinyminutes-docs/solidity.html.markdown

     function deposit() public returns (uint) {
         balances[msg.sender] += msg.value;
         // no "this." or "self." required with state variable
-        // all values initialized to 0 by default
+        // all values set to data type's initial value by default

         DepositMade(msg.sender, msg.value); // fire event